flutter/website/tutorial.md

 Notice that we're again passing widgets as arguments to other widgets.
-The [`Scaffold`](http://docs.domokit.org/flutter/material/Scaffold-class.html) widget takes a number of different named widget arguments, each of which is places in its layout in the appropriate place.
+The [`Scaffold`](http://docs.domokit.org/flutter/material/Scaffold-class.html) widget takes a number of different named widget arguments, each of which it places in its layout in the appropriate place.
 Similarly, the [`ToolBar`](http://docs.domokit.org/flutter/material/ToolBar-class.html) widget lets us pass in widgets for the